seregakol007/mipt_visual/README.md

 In this implementation the solar map is intercative.
 Click on any factor to place it in the center and update correlation map.

+## Usage:
-To run: download corr.html and open using browser which supports javascript.
+Open corr.html using browser which supports javascript.

+## Custom data:
 Correlation table is stored in variable 'corr' and can be replaced.

+Factor names are stored in attribute 'factor' of variables 'factors' and can be replaced.